lslezak/vscode-rpm-changes/README.md

 Code](https://code.visualstudio.com/) (VSCode) IDE.

-It provides syntax highlighting for the RPM `*.changes` files and a command for generating a new changes entry.
+It provides syntax highlighting for the RPM `*.changes` files and a command for generating a new changes entry and runs some date validations.

 ## Features